OpenTails/tail_app/PRIVACY.md

 # Privacy Policy

+## Changelog

-Updated 7/10/2024 update the error reporting section and to add a contact info.
+- Updated 7/10/2024 update the error reporting section and to add a contact info.
+- Updated 7/27/2025 to update the analytics collected data and third parties sections.

 ## What is Collected